The Benefits of Joining a Police Union

 The Benefits for Union Members

-Police unions offer a number of specific benefits to their member officers.
+Police unions offer some specific benefits to their member officers.
 Those benefits often include life insurance, disability benefits, and counseling services.
 They also notably include legal representation for situations that may arise on the job.
 That legal representation can prove indispensable if you ever find yourself in trouble or under investigation by internal affairs.

 Why You Should Join a Police Union